-As discussed further below, under New York Stock Exchange rules, the election of directors (Proposal 1) and the vote to approve the compensation of our named executive officers (Proposal 2) or the frequency of voting thereon (Proposal 3) are considered "non-routine" matters, meaning that brokers, banks, or other agents who have not been furnished voting instructions from their clients will not be authorized to vote in their discretion on these proposals.
+As discussed further below, under New York Stock Exchange rules, the election of directors (Proposal 1) and the vote to approve the compensation of our named executive officers (Proposal 2) are considered "non-routine" matters, meaning that brokers, banks, or other agents who have not been furnished voting instructions from their clients will not be authorized to vote in their discretion on these proposals.

-The ratification of the appointment of Ernst & Young as our independent registered public accounting firm for the year ending December 31, 2020 (Proposal 4) is considered a "routine" matter, meaning that brokers, banks, or other agents who have not been furnished voting instructions from their clients will be authorized to vote on that proposal.
+The ratification of the appointment of Ernst & Young as our independent registered public accounting firm for the year ending December 31, 2021 (Proposal 3) is considered a "routine" matter, meaning that brokers, banks, or other agents who have not been furnished voting instructions from their clients will be authorized to vote on that proposal.